jamiewilson/cite/README.md

-# cite
+# Cite
 An app to cite your favorite quotes.
-Persists data using the NeDB database.
+Persists data to Glitch using the [NeDB](https://github.com/louischatriot/nedb) database.